OsmanTolo/readme_geenrator-node-js/generatedREADME/README.md

 <!-- TEST EXAMPLES -->
 ## Tests

-If you have any tests you would like to run, please list them here.
+Software testing assesses the completeness and quality of computer software.
+Usually done by running part of a system (like a web application) and comparing the actual behavior to the expected behavior.If you have any tests you would like to run, please list them here

 <!-- Contributing -->